Preferential Accretion and Circumbinary Disk Precession in Eccentric Binary Systems: Results

 We next compare the eccentricity and precession of disks around circular and eccentric equal mass ratio binaries, seen in the bottom two panels of Figures \ref{fig:disk_precession_circular} and \ref{fig:disk_precession_eccentric}.
 In both cases, the CBD eccentricity is substantial ($e_{\rm b} \sim 0.3$) and fluctuates on timescales of the CBD precession frequency.
-We find the precession frequency around the eccentric, equal mass binary to be lower than that of the circular binary.
+We find the precession frequency around the $e_{\rm b} = 0.6$, equal mass binary to be lower than that of the circular binary (though note in Figure \ref{fig:cbd_precession_rates} that this is not always the case).
 If CBD precession was fully explained by the varying quadrupole potential, equation (\ref{eqn:quadrupole_frequency}) would predict the disk to precess faster around an eccentric binary of the same mass ratio.
-Our contrary finding of slower precession suggests that the forced precession of CBDs around eccentric binaries may be affected by as of yet unknown physical mechanisms, in addition to the contribution of the quadrupole moment, motivating a theoretical follow up study.
+In figure \ref{fig:cbd_precession_rates} we show the precession rates of all CBDs in our simulations, around circular binaries (in blue) and around binaries with eccentricities $e_{\rm b} = 0.6$ (orange) and $e_{\rm b} = 0.8$ (pink) as a function of mass ratio.
+We omit the $e_{\rm b} = 0.4$ case, since the CBD precession remains irregular over the 10,000 orbits tested.
+A Fourier analysis of the disk pericenter precession does not return a clear signal, and as such the precession rate cannot be characterized by a single value.
+However, Figure \ref{fig:cbd_precession_rates} shows that CBD precession rates increase as binary eccentricity grows, exceeding the precession rate around a circular orbit when $q_{\rm b} > 0.4$.
+Our findings are generally consistent with Figure 3 in \cite{DorazioDuffell2021}, in that precession around circular, $q_{\rm b} = 1.0$ binaries is faster than around binaries with $e_{\rm b} \sim 0.6$, and that disk precession speeds up slightly as binary eccentricity grows beyond $e_{\rm b} \gtrsim 0.6$.
+We suggest that further theoretical follow-up study is needed to explain the non-monotonic relationship between CBD precession rates and binary eccentricity.

 \arrayrulecolor[HTML]{480607}